-Through a research-driven program, Salem’s online MEd – SC degree program allows students to gain the knowledge and skills required to become licensed school counselors.
+Salem College’s online Master of Education in School Counseling (MEd – SC) program prepares passionate educators who want to make a difference in the lives of students.
+Our degree program allows students to gain the knowledge and skills required to become licensed school counselors.
 Students will learn about advocacy, ethics, legal issues, assessment and evaluation, career counseling, personal development counseling, action research and program management.

 The demand for knowledgeable and highly-skilled school counselors is significant and on the rise.
 Counselors enjoy a rewarding career with a high level of responsibility, and are vital to any educational institution.
 Counselors provide support and guidance for students throughout the education process.
 They also collaborate with parents, teachers and other school personnel to promote positive outcomes in students’ academic, career, and social-emotional development.